-For example, overlap of fibers can be removed from a periodic fibrous structure with SVP of 35%, using the default values in the Remove GAD-Overlap dialog box.
-The blue areas correspond to the overlap between red and grey fibers.
+For example, overlap of fibers can be removed from a fibrous structure with SVP of 35%, using the default values in the Remove GAD-Overlap dialog box.
+The red areas correspond to the overlap between the grey fibers.

-Observe how the shape and the position of red and grey fibers have been modified to avoid the overlap.
+Observe how the shape and the position of the fibers have been modified to avoid the overlap.